jdramirezc/cv/cv.md

 [**"At What Level Should One Cluster Standard Errors in Paired and Small-Strata Experiments?\"**](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3520820) (with Clément de Chaisemartin).
 Conditionally accepted in the *American Economic Journal: Applied Economics*. [(Link here)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3520820)

-In clustered paired experiments, units are matched into pairs, and one unit of each pair is randomly assigned to treatment.
-To estimate the treatment effect, researchers often regress their outcome on a treatment indicator and pair fixed effects, clustering standard errors at the unit-of-randomization level.
-We show that the variance estimator in this regression may be severely downward biased: under constant treatment effect, its expectation equals 1/2 of the true variance.
-Instead, researchers should cluster their standard errors at the pair level.
-Using simulations, we show that those results extend to stratified experiments with few units per strata.
+In clustered and paired experiments, to estimate treatment effects, researchers often regress their outcome on the treatment and pair fixed effects, clustering standard errors at the unit-of-randomization level.
+We show that even if the treatment has no effect, a 5%-level t-test based on this regression will wrongly conclude that the treatment has an effect up to 16.5% of the time, an error rate much larger than the researcher's 5% target.
+To achieve their targeted error rate, researchers should instead cluster standard errors at the pair level.
+Using simulations, we show that similar results apply to clustered experiments with small strata.

 [**"The Pandemic Effects on Market Power and Profitability"**](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4120819) (with Juan Espinosa-Torres). [(Link here)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4120819)

-We explore firm-level markup and profit rates during the COVID-19 pandemic for a panel of 3,548 publicly-traded firms in Compustat and find increases for the average firm.
-Those increases can be captured by previous trends in market power and profitability.
-Furthermore, focusing on the average firm masks large heterogeneity in the disruption caused by the pandemic.
-We complement our analysis by studying heterogeneity by pre-pandemic baseline markup rates, firm size, stock-exchange tenure, employment, profitability, and market share.
-We find that firms that have lower profitability than what we could expect from their previous trends tend to have lower markup rates, higher market shares, and more employees.
+We explore firm-level markup and profit rates during the COVID-19 pandemic for a panel of 3,611 publicly traded firms in Compustat and find increases for the average firm.
+We offer conditions to give markups and profit rate forecasts a causal interpretation of what would have happened had the pandemic not happened.
+Our estimations suggest that had the pandemic not happened, markups would have been 4% and 7% higher than observed in 2020 and 2021, respectively, and profit rates would have been 2.1 and 6.4 percentage points lower.
+We perform a battery of tests to assess the robustness of our approach.
+We further show significant heterogeneity in the impact of the pandemic on firms by key firm characteristics and industry.
+We find that firms with lower than forecasted markups tend to have lower stock-exchange tenure and fewer employees.

 ### REFERENCES